canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-vm.md

 The Ubuntu Core instance will initially update itself, and may restart automatically.

 > **Note:**
-> Inference snaps use snap components for runtime and model weights. `gemma4` requires snapd 2.68 or newer.
+> Inference snaps use snap components for runtime and model weights. `gemma4` requires snapd 2.68 or newer, which should be installed automatically when the instance updates.
 >
 > Check your version with:
 >